These are convention 20th century souvenir spoons that were made using

 Queen Victoria was the longest reigning British monarch and the

 figurehead of a vast empire.
-She oversaw vast changes in British
+She oversaw major changes in British

-society and gave her name to an age.
+society and gave her name to an era.
 In 1887, Victoria's Golden Jubilee

 and, 10 years later, her Diamond Jubilee were celebrated with great